aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/video-frame/_index.md

 weight: 10
 url: /nodejs-java/video-frame/
 keywords: "Add video, create video frame, extract video, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Add Video frame to PowerPoint presentation in Javascript"
+description: "Add Video frame to PowerPoint presentation in JavaScript"
 ---

 A well-placed video in a presentation can make your message more compelling and increase engagement levels with your audience.